miquelflorensa/miquelflorensa.github.io/modules/modules.md

 - [**Models**](modules/models.md): This module contains the classes that define the models that can be used with pyTAGI.
 - [**Data loader**](modules/data-loader.md): Set of classes that can be used to load data.
 - [**Regression**](modules/regression.md): This module contains the classes that perform regression tasks.

-!> *The following modules are not documented yet.*

 - [**Classification**](modules/classification.md): This module contains the classes that perform classification tasks.
 - [**Time series Forecaster**](modules/time-series-forecaster.md): This module contains the classes that perform time series forecasting tasks.
 - [**Autoencoder**](modules/autoencoder.md): This module contains the classes that perform autoencoder tasks.